Volunteering in High School: National Honor Society? Graduation Requirement?

 How much volunteer time is enough?
 How do we keep track of all this?

-This hot topic has revealed itself to many juniors in the past few weeks.
+This hot topic comes up every year for juniors.
 Each fall, qualifying juniors are invited to join their school’s chapter of the National Honor Society because of their GPA.
 YAY!
 Many learn (upon opening the application) that completed service hours are required as part of the application.
 Ummm…how did we miss this???

-The National Honor Society does not dictate a specific number of service hours required – that number can vary by district.
-We found 25 hours (per HS year prior to applying) for Dublin Coffman High School, but 24 hours for Olentangy Liberty.
+The National Honor Society does not dictate a specific number of service hours required to become a member (schools will require additional hours after becoming a member in order to be recognized at graduation).
+Those numbers can vary by district.
+Dublin Jerome requires 20 hours if applying as a junior.
+Olentangy Liberty requires 24 per year.
 Lakota East requires 30.
 As you can see, the requirements can vary, but most look for a split between hours devoted to school activities and hours devoted to community activities.

 Most school districts do NOT require service hours from all their students simply to graduate; although Catholic or other private schools may.
+A local exception is the Delaware City Schools here in Ohio who do have a volunteer hour requirement.
 Though not required for graduation, colleges do like to see service hours on their applications.

 Again, requirements vary by school.
 Dublin Coffman appears to have a service form that needs an adult’s signature.
-Olentangy’s form requires that students provide the name and contact information, but it does not ask for a signature.
-No matter the requirements, families can create their method now to keep track of activities from freshmen year onward.
+Other forms may require that students provide the name and contact information, but it does not ask for a signature.
+No matter the requirements, families can create their method as soon as a student starts high school to keep track of activities from freshmen year onward.
 Those college applications will need that info.

 Get started early